mmiscool/ShitDeck/README.md

 Its like Stream deck but crappier and free.

 I threw this together in under 2 hours as an example using autoit as autoit is a great general purpose macro program for windows.
+Run the program and load up your PCs ip address in the web browser on your mobile device.

+Replace the icon fils in "www/icons" to use custom icons.

+Edit the macros in the "macros" folder to set up functions to be run when hitting a button.

 See https://www.autoitscript.com/autoit3/docs/license.htm for the licence to Autoit included in this package.
+Http server functionality made with code from https://www.autoitscript.com/forum/topic/68851-powerful-http-server-in-pure-autoit/